curvedinf/dir-assistant/README.md

 16. [Acknowledgements](#acknowledgements)

 ## New Features
-* File artifact context optimization for maximal utilization of LLM context caching
+* File artifact context optimization for maximal utilization of LLM context caching.
+This can drastically reduce API LLM expenses and processing time if context prefix caching is supported by your LLM provider.
 * Separate configuration options for the CGRAG API model so you can now use a quicker and less expensive model for the CGRAG guidance step.
 ## Quickstart